BrianLusina/brianlusina.github.io/_posts/articles/2017-5-17-binary-trees-height-nodes.md

 layout: article
 categories: articles
 title: Binary Trees Heights
-excerpt: Relationship between binary tree heights and number of nodes
+excerpt: Relationship between a binary tree's height and its number of nodes
 author: brian_lusina
 share: true
 image:
  teaser: binary_tree_depth.svg
  thumb: binary_tree_depth.svg
 ---

-## Binary Tree

 A binary tree is a tree where every node has two or fewer children.
 The children are usually called left and right.